 Have your cell phone fully charged and on.
 Put it in a secure pocket where you can feel it vibrate.
 You may not be able to hear it ring if the store is noisy.

-Wear clothing that gives you lots of secured pockets.
-Leave your purse/wallet at home and keep your I.D., credit cards, etc., in separate, secured pockets.
-Never carry anything in your back pocket, even if it can be secured.
-Some thieves carry box cutters and will cut your pocket to get at the contents.
-Avoid wearing heels.
-Flats are easier to run in.
+If you can, avoid taking a wallet or purse.
+Instead, wear clothing that gives you lots of secured pockets to carry your ID, credit cards, money, etc..
+Separate the items into different, secured pockets.
+But don’t carry anything in your back pocket, even if it can be secured.
+Some thieves carry box cutters and will cut your pocket to get at the contents

-If you carry a purse, keep it fastened and carry it close to your body.
+If you do carry a purse, keep it fastened and carry it close to your body.

 If you drive an SUV, take blankets or coats to cover your purchases or invest in a cargo cover.